 Signs of an overloaded circuit include a rapidly tripping circuit breaker or blown fuses, dimming or flickering lights, buzzing sounds from outlets or switches, and electrical appliances with insufficient power or inconsistent operation.

-To prevent overloaded circuit breakers, distribute electrical loads evenly across multiple circuits, avoid running too many high-wattage electrical appliances simultaneously, and upgrade outdated electrical panels and wiring.
-Minimise the use of extension cords and power strips, ensuring they are rated for the intended load and used only temporarily.
+To keep circuit breakers from getting overloaded, spread out the electrical load across several circuits and avoid using too many high-wattage appliances at once.
+It’s also smart to upgrade any outdated panels and wiring.
+Don’t overuse extension cords and power strips; they should be rated for the load and used sparingly.

 Outdated or Non-Compliant Electrical Installations